fieldtrip/website/tutorial/headmodel_eeg_bem.md

 {% include markup/info %}
 If an anatomical MRI is not available for your EEG subject, you can consider to use a template MRI or a template head model that is located in the FieldTrip template directory.
 See [here](/template/headmodel) for more info.

-If you do not have an MRI, but do have a measurement of the scalp surface or electrodes (e.g. with a Polhemus tracker), you can fit a concentric spheres volume conduction model to the scalp.
+If you do not have an MRI, but do have a measurement of the scalp surface or electrodes (e.g., with a Polhemus tracker), you can fit a concentric spheres volume conduction model to the scalp.
 {% include markup/end %}

 ## Procedure